Reading Force helps keep families close

-Reading Force usually takes place at home with the family, but an introduction to the scheme and encouragement to take part is often given by teachers, group leaders, welfare workers, SENCOs, Parent Support Advisors, ELSAs, librarians and other professionals who support Service children.
+Reading Force usually takes place at home within the family, but an introduction to the scheme and encouragement to take part is frequently given by teachers, group leaders, welfare workers, SENCOs, Parent Support Advisors, ELSAs, librarians and other professionals who support Forces children.

-The most effective way to run Reading Force in a setting is for one person to be nominated as a Reading Force Ambassador.
-Anyone working with Service children can be a Reading Force Ambassador.
-You could be a teacher, SENCO, librarian, pastoral care officer, group leader, or HIVE manager.
-You do not have to be in the Services yourself.
-You will be our contact and may distribute Reading Force materials within your organisation or setting.
-Become a Reading Force Ambassador
+The most effective way to run Reading Force in a setting is for one person to be nominated as a Reading Force Ambassador who will receive and organise distribution of Reading Force materials within your organisation or setting.
+Anyone working with Forces children can be a Reading Force Ambassador.
+You do not have to be in the Forces yourself.

-Introduce children and families to Reading Force and tell them how they can take part.
-This can be done in a school assembly, during a coffee morning, a group meeting, in an after school club, at a library event, or in any other capacity appropriate to your organisation.
+You then introduce children and families to Reading Force and tell them how they can take part.
+This can be done in a school assembly, during a coffee morning, a group meeting, in an after-school club, at a library event, or in any other capacity appropriate to your organisation or setting.

 Tips for promoting Reading Force

 - Display posters on notice boards and in meeting areas

 - Send leaflets home to parents with a covering letter